The Drive Interview: Killer Mike from Run the Jewels

 The Drive caught up with Killer Mike while he was in Los Angeles recording Run the Jewel’s fourth studio album, RTJ4—dropping sometime this spring—to talk about what makes a great track for cruising, why muscle cars have a certain aromatic smell, his take on electric cars, why it’s important to have a conversation with fellow enthusiasts, and what he still wants to achieve.

-The Drive: Can you talk about this love of talking with fellow car people.
+Can you talk about this love of talking with fellow car people.
 Why is it important to have a conversation with other fellow car people?

 Mike Render: 'Cause in a world where, from the time you're probably, say, four or five, when you first get indoctrinated in school, everyone tells you about separate and rarely do we talk about the connectivity between people.
 Cars are one of the things that connect people and it makes it easier for people to converse and build relationships and friendships around.
 And that's a dope thing, you know?